gregorygavarian/Wordle-SQL/README.md

 |X count|361|
 |Q count|139|

 Now that we have our list of letter rankings, we can arbitrarily assign a score to them.
-Since there are 26 letters, I'll simply say that the highest frequency letter gives a score of 26, the next frequent a score of 25, etc. Our objective now is to find words with no duplicates letters that have the higest score.
+Since there are 26 letters, I'll simply say that the highest frequency letter gives a score of 26, the next frequent a score of 25, etc. Our objective now is to find words with no duplicates letters that have the highest score.
 And since we're doing a breadth-first search, whatever word we search for in our second guess should share no letters with the first guess.

 ```
 SELECT [Word],